ansible/awx/docs/workflow.md

 **Other Workflow Approval Node Features**

-A timeout can be set for each approval node.
-This field defaults to `0` for no expiration.
+A timeout (in minutes and seconds) can be set for each approval node.
+These fields default to `0` for no expiration.

 ### DAG Formation and Restrictions